Delhi CM attack: Security enhanced at Rekha Gupta's residence, CRPF deployed

-New Delhi, Aug 21 (IANS) In the wake of a shocking attack on Delhi Chief Minister Rekha Gupta during a Jan Sunvai event, security at the Chief Minister’s official residence in Civil Lines on Thursday has been significantly increased.
+New Delhi: In the wake of a shocking attack on Delhi Chief Minister Rekha Gupta during a Jan Sunvai event, security at the Chief Minister’s official residence in Civil Lines on Thursday has been significantly increased.
 A team of Central Reserve Police Force (CRPF) personnel was deployed to bolster security arrangements.

 The incident has sent shockwaves through the political circle, prompting a flurry of visits by political leaders.
 Delhi MPs Manoj Tiwari, Ramvir Singh Bidhuri, Yogendra Chandolia, Praveen Khandelwal and Bansuri Swaraj met with the Chief Minister, Rekha Gupta, to inquire about her condition and the incident.